 - Openprovider’s liability for indirect loss or damage, including consequential losses, punitive damages, loss of profit, lost savings, mutilation or loss of data, business or otherwise, and losses due to business stagnation is excluded.

 - Except for the cases referred to in Article 13, paragraphs 1 and 2, Openprovider will not be held liable to pay compensation for damage/loss whatsoever, regardless of the grounds on which an action for compensation might be based.

 - Openprovider’s liability for an attributable failure to perform the Agreement will only arise if the Client gives Openprovider proper notice of default in writing without delay and provides a reasonable period to remedy its failure, and Openprovider does not resolve this attributable failure to perform its obligations after that period.
 The notice of default should contain a description of the failure in as much detail as possible to enable Openprovider to respond adequately.

 - The Client may not invoke Section 6:271 of the Dutch Civil Code.

-- Openprovider can not be held liable for damage caused by force majeure (Article 13).
+- Openprovider can not be held liable for damage caused by force majeure event, (Article 14).